BryanHuet/tt-dgaln/README.md

 # tt-dgaln
-Data Engineer technical test with the objectif of providing an environment with a data flow from data collection to analysis using a visualization tool.
+Data Engineer technical test aiming to provide an environment with a data flow from data collection to analysis using a visualization tool.

 ## Execution
 docker compose up
- - In some case, you have to set rigths to execute the superset init file:
+ - In some case, you have to set rights to execute the superset init file:
  - chmod u+x docker/superset-ini.sh

 ## Airflow